pointfreeco/swift-tagged/README.md

 }
 ```

-We're modeling user and subscription ids using the same type, but our app logic shouldn't treat these values interchangeably.
+We're modeling user and subscription ids using _the same type_, but our app logic shouldn't treat these values interchangeably!
 We might write a function to fetch a subscription:

 ``` swift
 func fetchSubscription(byId id: Int) -> Subscription? {